-Internet access is only authorised via the security systems put in place by the University of Strasbourg.
+Internet access provided by the University of Strasbourg is only authorised through the secure devices in place (captive portal, Eduroam certificate, ...)
 Specific security rules may be detailed, if necessary, in the user guide appended to this charter.

 Users are informed of the risks and limits inherent in using the Internet via training programs or awareness campaigns communicated, in particular, via the digital and social workspace (Ernest).